chrisjackson-pellicle/PAV/README.md

 This approach ensures that no annotation should cross the ends of the annotated FASTA sequence.

 **Note**: If the specified gene for linearisation cannot be found, the FASTA sequence is processed as-is.
-Moreover, if the genome is specified as 'linear' in the metadata, no linearisation is performed (as the sequence cannot be 'rotated' while maintaining accurate annotation cooridinates in the same way a circularised genome fasta sequence can be).
+Moreover, if the genome is specified as 'linear' in the metadata, no linearisation is performed (as the sequence cannot be 'rotated' while maintaining accurate annotation coordinates in the same way a circularised genome fasta sequence can be).

 ## Gene types supported